7 Compliance Jobs to Consider for 2026

 Banks are important institutions, and they must adhere to high standards, making this role responsible and complex.
 However, this role can also be found in small and medium business and investment firms, payment service providers, microfinance institutions, and others.

-A bank compliance officer’s duty will often be advising administrators, accounting personnel, and decision-makers on how to provide services within the local regulations and guidelines.
+A bank compliance officer’s duty will often be to advise administrators, accounting personnel, and decision-makers on how to provide services in accordance with local regulations and guidelines.

 Ethics officer

-Larger businesses must have certain policies that revolve around ethics and workplace behavior.
-The ethics officer helps employees with allegations, conflicts of interest, and complaints, and provides the necessary solutions.
+Larger businesses must have policies that address ethics and workplace behavior.
+The ethics officer helps employees with allegations, conflicts of interest, and complaints and provides appropriate solutions.

 An ethics officer is often the bridge between employees and their managers and decision-makers.
-A person who works in this role needs to have great conflict resolution skills in order to solve disputes and mediate between two sides.
+A person in this role needs strong conflict resolution skills to resolve disputes and mediate between the two sides.

-Furthermore, they must have insights into the company’s culture, as well as proper knowledge of local and regional ethical standards and cultural nuances.
+Furthermore, they must have insights into the company’s culture and a solid understanding of local and regional ethical standards and cultural nuances.
 The same ethical standards can be applied to two companies, let alone companies on different continents.

-Besides working with people, ethics officers must work on drafting and implementing corporate ethics codes.
-Usually, multinational corporations and government agencies require this role, as they usually have hundreds of employees.
+In addition to working with people, ethics officers must draft and implement corporate ethics codes.
+Usually, multinational corporations and government agencies require this role because they have hundreds of employees.

 Relevant regulations include:

-However, they also need to get to know the policies and rules previously established for the business they’re working for.
+However, they also need to familiarize themselves with the policies and rules already established for the business they’re working for.

 Cybersecurity compliance specialist